CN-TU/ntarc-spec/docs/analysis_method.rst

 type (*optional*)
 -----------------

-(*string*) It identifies the type of algorithm with regard to analysis main approaches.
-Please, consider carefully the following default labels (values):
+(*string*) It refers to the normal use of the defined algorithms, i.e., the algorithm is generally considered as a method for <type_value>.
+Please consider carefully the following default labels (values):

 * ``"classification"``
+The algorithm is supervised and originally intended to perform classification and class-prediction.
+Based on a labeled set of training data, the algorithm predicts the labels of a set of test data.
 * ``"regression"``
+Similar to classification, the algorithm is supervised but, instead of predicting or guessing a class/label, it outputs a predicted numerical value.
 * ``"clustering"``
+The algorithm is unsupervised and originally intended to find clusters within the data.
+Results are based on the intrinsic properties of the analyzed data and the input space drawn by such data (without resorting to any external partition or knowledge)
+* ``"modeling"``
+Based on a set of given assumptions and pre-knowledge, the algorithm uses some training data to create a model that summarizes a given process.
+The difference with other algorithm types--which might and generally do also use models--is that here the "model-according-to-some-initial-assumptions" is the focus of the process (i.e., knowledge discovery), whereas other algorithms are focused on the predicted values (i.e., problem solving), being the model a mean or secondary otuput.
-* ``"anomaly_detection"``
+* ``"outlier_detection"``
+The algorithm is unsupervised and originally created to rank data points based on their outlierness properties when compared with the rest of data points in the same dataset.
+Clustering algorithms can be used for outlier detection, but purely outlier detection algorithms are not forced to create a cluster-like representation of the data.
-* ``"heuristics"``
+* ``"space_transformation"``
-  the algorithm is quite ad-hoc and based on rules and equations defined by the authors' expert knowledge.
+The algorithm transforms the input space into an output space that simplifies subsequent analysis, improves the visualization or understanding of the data, or removes constraints.
-* ``"statistics"``
+* ``"specific_detection"``
-  the algorithm belongs to the statistics domain and uses parametric or non-parametric models to explain the data.
+The algorithm is specifically crafted to capture, detect, or identify a specific type of phenomenon.
+These algorithms are usually based on heuristics and ad-hoc steps.
-* ``"text_matching"``
+* ``"validation_optimization"``
-  the algorithm bases its classification and decisions on searching for specific text strings or comparing text strings.
+The algorithm contributes to validate or optimize the analysis process.
+Such algorithms validate the outcomes of other algorithms, performs the search of optimal parameters, or nest algorithms to enhance some properties.

 Example:

 .. code-block:: none

-     "type": "heuristics"
+     "type": "clustering"

 metric/decision_criteria (*optional*)
 -------------------------------------